em-baggie/em-baggie/README.md

 ### Hey I'm Em!
-I'm a medical doctor transitioning into the world of software.

-Starting small and aiming big.
+I'm a Junior Software Engineer working in financial tech, with a background working as a doctor within the NHS.

 <!--
 **em-baggie/em-baggie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.